fiftydinar/yaml-parser/README.md

 # yaml-parser
-Basic YAML-parser written in Bash using GNU Coreutils.
+Basic YAML-parser written in POSIX-compliant shell.
 I wrote this for projects which would be strictly Bash or POSIX compliant, so using [`yq`](https://github.com/mikefarah/yq) in this case wouldn't be an option.

 # Features